UniFlow: Zero-Shot LiDAR Scene Flow for Autonomous Vehicles: Implementation Details

-\textbf{Training Settings.} For the Argoverse 2 benchmark, we follow the standard evaluation protocol and report test-set performance according to the official public leaderboard to ensure fair comparison.
-For all TruckScenes experiments, baseline methods and their \method variants are trained under the same setups described in their respective original papers. \method \ models adopt identical architectures unless otherwise noted, and all models are trained until convergence.
-We apply height augmentation to \method \ and all dataset-specific \(\Delta\)Flow models to match the original training setup, and apply sparsity augmentation only to \method \ models.
+\textbf{Training Settings.} We follow the standard evaluation protocol and report test-set performance for the Argoverse 2 benchmark using the official public leaderboard for fair comparison.
+For all other datasets, baseline methods and their \method\ variants are trained and evaluated on the prescribed train-val splits.
+Unless otherwise noted, \method\ models use the same architectures as their corresponding baselines, and all models are trained until convergence. \(\Delta\)Flow and its \method\ variants are trained on a \(76.8 \times 76.8\) m spatial grid with voxel resolution \((0.15, 0.15, 0.15)\).
+Flow4D is trained on a \(51.2 \times 51.2\) m spatial range with voxel resolution \((0.2, 0.2, 0.2)\), while SSF is trained on a \(51.2 \times 51.2\) m spatial range with voxel resolution \((0.2, 0.2, 6)\).
+For the long-range generalization experiments in Table~\ref{tab:longrange}, we extend all evaluated models to a \(153.6 \times 153.6\) m range for each model while keeping each model's voxel size fixed.